The Board of Trustees Election Process

 In 2013, Lynn joined the Membership Committee for the National Association of the Catechesis of the Good Shepherd, further broadening her experiences with this work that has captured her heart.
-She currently serves as the chair of the Membership Committee and hopes to further develop the regional groups.
 Since Lynn joined the Board of Trustees for CGSUSA in 2014, she has settled into her role on the Executive Committee of Secretary.
 She also works on the Governance Committee, helping to generate committee charters and propose needed by-law changes.
 She is currently heading up the newly-formed Methodist Committee.

 Susan Stuhlsatz-Reese (Sue Reese) says that CGS is a gift that fell into her lap.
 She’s been active in the atrium since 1997, proclaiming and listening to the Word of God with children, and doing the behind the scenes work with the help of many hearts and hands to create and maintain the atrium.
 A catechist first and foremost, she expanded her service in 2010 to begin working as a Formation Leader.
 In 2014 she began volunteering with the Membership Committee with CGS.

 Sue is married to a wonderful, supportive man who helps her with making materials and navigating the joys of family life with three grown children, and one grandson.
 Her household is completed with the presence of two pampered dogs.